Skip to main content

 concurrent scheduling - abstract diagram

 Concurrent scheduling is a marketing term and simply means that there is a mechanism in place that knows how much time is spent in the current task.
 This number is called frame budget and measured in milliseconds.
-As a result of this technique we're getting prioritized user-centric scheduling behavior's.
+As a result of this technique we're getting prioritized user-centric scheduling behaviour's.

 This enables: